Contact

 Gail joined the Sierra Club because she is against oil and gas projects in ANWR.
 Locally, she is a member of organizations that advocate for sustainability, natural resources, wildlife, and national carbon fee and dividend legislation

-Don Ferber, Co-Chair
+Don Ferber - Co-Chair

 He/Him/His

 Don is an avid outdoors person with an appreciation for nature.
 As a fan and advocate of Aldo Leopold and his Land Ethic, he believes we need to live in an ethical manner as a member of the land community and in concert with nature and other people.
 He believes that currently, much of what we are doing is either unwise or unsustainable, it doesn't bring us happiness, and we need to take a different direction.
 Climate change and energy policy are key areas in determining our future direction and that of the planet.
 He works actively on climate and energy to set us on a different course.
 He also enjoys outreach and communications to engage people and educate them about the environment.
 Since there is no planet B, he figures we have to figure out how to explore, enjoy and protect this one.
+Committees: Fundraising, Legislative, Personnel

 She/Her/Hers

-Linda has a deep concern about climate change and rapid species extinction has prompted her to engage on these issues as a community activist.
+Linda’s deep concern about climate change and rapid species extinction prompted her to engage on these issues as a community activist.
 As a core member of the Milwaukee Equity & Climate Alliance, Linda and her colleagues have successfully advocated for the newly passed resolution committing the city and county to 100% carbon neutrality, along with strong action on racial economic disparity.
 In this effort, she saw the value of persistent local advocacy and collaboration.
 In addition to this community work, she serves as president of the Milwaukee Area Land Conservancy, ensuring the preservation and restoration of precious natural landscapes acquired through fee title or conservation easement.
 She is also a lawyer and member of the American Bar Association.
 Linda also serves as a member of our Water Team, advocating for stronger factory farm protections.
+Committees: Executive, Nominating

 He/Him/His